-53. The New York Constitution states that "[t]he legislature shall provide for the maintenance and support of a system of free common schools, wherein all the children of this state may be educated."
+- 51. The New York Constitution states that "[t]he legislature shall provide for the maintenance and support of a system of free common schools, wherein all the children of this state may be educated."
 N.Y.
 CONST.
 ART.
 XI §1.
-This provision

-- New York State Education Law provides that any person over five and under 21 years of age, who lives in New York City and has not received a regular high school diploma, is entitled to attend a public school.
+This provision guarantees every child residing in the State of New York a free public education and obligates the State to ensure that every such child receives a sound basic education. - 52.
+New York State Education Law provides that any person over five and under 21 years of age, who lives in New York City and has not received a regular high school diploma, is entitled to attend a public school.
 N.Y.
 Educ.
-Law § 3202(1). - 55.
-New York State Education Law mandates full-time instruction for students until the age of 16 and allows certain jurisdictions to extend the age of required school attendance.
+Law § 3202(1).

+- 53. New York State Education Law mandates full-time instruction for students until the age of 16 and allows certain jurisdictions to extend the age of required school attendance.
 N.Y.
 Educ.
 Law § 3202.
-New York City has opted to extend the compulsory school age to 17. - 56.
+New York City has opted to extend the compulsory school age to 17. - 54.
 Defendant Mills' state education regulations spell out the very specific requirements for courses and exit examinations necessary for students to earn high school diplomas.
 The regulations also mandate that each school district offer all students the opportunity to meet the requirements to receive a Regents high school diploma.
-Students must have the opportunity to take Regents courses in grades 9 through 12 and, when appropriate, in grade 8. - 57.
+Students must have the opportunity to take Regents courses in grades 9 through 12 and, when appropriate, in grade 8. - 55.
 Students in grades 9 through 12 are entitled to receive Academic Intervention Services (AIS).
 Academic intervention services are intended to assist students who are at risk of not achieving the State learning standards in English language arts, mathematics, social studies and/or science, or who are at risk of not gaining the knowledge and skills needed to meet or exceed designated performance levels on State assessments.
-8 N.Y.C.R.R. § 101.1(g). - 58.
-In addition to affording students the right to attend school and receive instruction toward the Regents diploma, Defendant Mills' regulations spell out a number of services to be provided to students if they are struggling academically, truant, having behavior problems, or otherwise at risk of academic failure.

-59. New York State Education Law § 3602(32) entitles students who are truant or struggling academically the opportunity to receive Educationally Related Support Services (ERSS).
+8 N.Y.C.R.R. § 101.1(g). - 56.
+In addition to affording students the right to attend school and receive instruction toward the Regents diploma, Defendant Mills' regulations spell out a number of services to be provided to students if they are struggling academically, truant, having behavior problems, or otherwise at risk of academic failure. - 57.
+New York State Education Law § 3602(32) entitles students who are truant or struggling academically the opportunity to receive Educationally Related Support Services (ERSS).
 These services may include counseling, speech and language improvement services, small group instruction, modified curricula, individualized tutoring, and other such strategies that have demonstrated success.
 Defendant Mills has also promulgated regulations concerning ERSS.